zabeerrahman/CSS-Calculator-Frontend/README.md

 ![](images/CSSCalculatorVideo.gif)

-<br/> Simply download the `.html` and `.css` files into a common directory and execute the HTML file as a page in a browser.
+<br/> Simply download the `calculator.html` and `style.css` files into a common directory and execute the HTML file as a page in a browser.